 Yes.
-RME uses advanced technology, powered by Pex, to find uses of copyright across user-generated content platforms.
+RME uses advanced technology, powered by Pex, to find uses of copyright across social media and user-generated content (UGC) platforms.
 RME will use its data to negotiate with platforms and other music users.

 What rights does RME represent?

-Currently, RME represents composition rights for content-sharing platforms.
+Currently, RME represents composition rights on social media and other content-sharing platforms.
 RME is on a mission to support all creators.
 If you own other audio, video, or image copyrights, please reach out on our contact page to join our waitlist.

 How is RME different from a PRO or Publisher?